 After hearing that a DeBrazza’s monkey in a Kent, England zoo was too ill to care for her newborn offspring, Build-A-Bear’s UK offices donated a stuffed monkey that had a “beating” electronic heart inside of it.
 The plush was intended to replicate how a baby monkey can feel its mother’s heartbeat.

 In November 2014, Operation Bobbi Bear—a charitable organization focused on child welfare—invited a number of celebrities to customize their own Build-A-Bears for an auction fundraiser.
 Janet Jackson, President Bill Clinton, and Sir Elton John were among those who accepted the offer.
 But Sean Penn’s was the most terrifying: The bear has been heavily tattooed and appears unapproachable.

 10. The Build-A-Bear video on global warming terrified kids.

 Eager to increase activity on social media, Build-A-Bear produced and distributed a series of videos in 2009 that depicted Santa Claus fretting about global warming.
 One polar bear tells him that at the rate the ice is melting, “the North Pole will be gone by Christmas.”
 Naturally, some kids were put off by the idea of Christmas being canceled.
 When the company was criticized for introducing a heavy topic to their young demographic and not remaining objective, they agreed to remove the videos.

 With an array of fashionable apparel in pet-friendly sizes, it’s little wonder some animal lovers stop into Build-A-Bear to do some non-plush shopping.
 According to Forbes, the franchise has seen an increase in adults who stop in to buy clothing exclusively for their dogs.
 The company doesn’t endorse the practice, but says it may consider offering pet threads in the future.

-The Bear Necessities: Building a Company with Heart.
+The Bear Necessities of Business: Building a Company with Heart.